scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 }
 ```

-The `customer_service.customers` table manages the customer information.
+The `customer_service.customers` table manages customers' information.
-The `credit_limit` column is the maximum amount of money a lender will allow a customer to spend using a credit card.
+The `credit_limit` for a customer is the maximum amount of money a lender will allow the customer to spend using a credit card,
-And, the `credit_total` column is the amount of money that a customer has already spent by using a credit card.
+and the `credit_total` is the amount of money that the customer has already spent by using the credit card.

 [The schema for Order Service](order-service-schema-loader/order-service-schema.json) is as follows: